Resilience Justice Project

 Mill Creek Watershed & Community Report

 One of the project’s major initiatives is the Mill Creek Watershed and Community Report, which documents environmental and community needs in Southwest Louisville.
-Based on interviews with local residents and in collaboration with community partners, the report identifies resilience barriers and informs regional watershed planning.
-A companion summary flyer is in development to make key findings accessible to a wider audience.
+Developed through interviews with residents and collaboration with local partners, the report identifies resilience challenges and informs regional watershed planning.

 National and Local Impact